frankaemika/docs/source/overview.rst

     Data is sent over the network with a frequency of 1 kHz.
 Therefore, a good network connection is vital!

-``franka_ros`` allows to interface FRANKA via your own ROS-nodes and make use of the entire ROS ecosystem.
-The functionality is equivalent to the functionality of ``libfranka``.
-It also comes with a URDF model of the FRANKA ARM and gripper, which allows visualization (e.g. RViz) and kinematic simulations.
-Examples are provided as well as **MoveIt!** integration is done.
+``franka_ros`` connects FRANKA with the entire ROS ecosystem.
+It provides functionality equivalent to ``libfranka`` inside of ROS.
+Additionally, it includes a URDF model of the FRANKA ARM and gripper, which allows for visualization (e.g. RViz) and kinematic simulations. **MoveIt!** integration makes it easy to move the robot, and examples show how to control FRANKA from ROS.